 - Cook the angel hair pasta for 2 minutes.
 Reserve 1 ½ cups of pasta water before draining and set aside.

-- Transfer the angel hair to a large serving bowl.
-Add the tomato mixture and a cup of the pasta water and toss to fully coat pasta.
+- Transfer the angel hair to the skillet and toss with the tomato mixture and a cup of the pasta water.

-- Add the cheese and toss to incorporate.
+- Add the cheese and toss, toss, toss to incorporate.
 The cheese will thicken the sauce.
 Add more reserved pasta water as needed.

 - Serve with additional Parmesan or Romano cheese, if desired.